 Automatic number plate recognition barriers are now in operation on our car parks.
-If you wish to register your vehicle please email firstname.lastname@example.org with your name, email address, blue badge number and up to five vehicle registration numbers.
+If you wish to register your vehicle please email email@example.com with your name, email address, blue badge number (and a copy of the blue badge) and your vehicle registration number.
 This will mean the barrier will recognise your number plate when you arrive on site, lift the barrier and then when you go to pay you will be charged at the blue badge holder fixed rate fee.
 If you are unable to complete the online form please visit the car parking and security office on site.
 You will need to know or make a note of your vehicle registration number as when you go to pay at the machine you will be asked for this.

 Car park charges